jgaryi/E115_BirdWatchingApp/README.md

 The LLM agent is the conversational layer that brings context and insight to the app.
 Whether responding to text-based questions or enhancing audio-based bird species predictions, it serves up detailed, accurate, and engaging information.
 Key features:
 -   RAG-Enhanced Response Generation: The agent uses a Retrieval-Augmented Generation (RAG) architecture.
-It includes a custom tool that retrieves relevant bird species data from a curated knowledge base using semantic similarity, then passes that context into the LLM to generate informed, natural responses.
+It includes a custom tool that retrieves relevant bird species data from our web-scrapped, chunked, and embedded knowledge base, then passes that context into the LLM to generate informed, natural responses.
 -   Audio Input Pipeline: When an audio file is received, the BirdNET model predicts the most likely species.
 This prediction is used to generate a search query, retrieve species info, and craft a human-friendly explanation using the LLM.
 -   Text Input Support: For direct user questions (e.g., "What does a cardinal sound like?" or "Where can I spot a robin?"), the agent dynamically pulls and injects relevant information to respond meaningfully.
 -   Tool-Augmented Architecture